-American Civil War Life: Union Infantryman - Life On Campaign XI
+American Civil War Life: Union Infantryman - Life on Campaign 11

 Now let us review the combat tactics of the day for Infantry, along with those of the supporting Artillery and Cavalry arms.